railwayapp/docs/src/pages/develop/services.md

 ## Creating A Service

 Create a service by opening the command palette and typing `New Service`.
 You may also use the `New` button to open this exact flow.
 Afterwards, there is a prompt to to pick a type of service to deploy.
-You can deploy a GitHub repo, provision a database, deploy a starter, or create an empty service.
+You can deploy a GitHub repo, provision a database, deploy a template, or create an empty service.

 Anytime within a project, a new service can be created with the command palette.